-The ICE Quarterly33 is here!
-ICE's magazine for the Informed Games Buyer & Player.
-I/Q features all the latest din from ICE up front: no nonsense (well, maybe a little nonsernee).
-In the immortal tabloid format.
-IQ is sixteen pages packed with advance product announcements, inside ICE's information, humor, occasional Fiction and reviews, and featured MERP, Rolemaster, & Space Master34 material - such as adventure: systems supplements, and new optional rules!
-If you're not getting the I/Q, you're not getting the whole picture!
-Look for the I/Q at better retail outlets.
+The ICE Quarterly^{NN} is here!
+ICE's magazine for the Informed Games Buyer & Player, IQ features all the lates tim from ICE up front, no nonsense (well, maybe a little nonsense).
+In the immortal tabloid format, IQ is sixteen pages packed with advance product announcements, inside ICE'information, humor, occasional fiction and reviews, and featured MERP, Rolemaster, & Space Master^{N} material - such as adventures, systems supplements, and new optional rules!
+If you're not getting the IQ, you're not getting the whole picture!
+Look for the IQ at better retail outlets.